dialog-semiconductor/py_ble_manager/examples/sniffer/README.md

 ## Running *without* a log file

-Once runninng, a message will print to the terminal to indicate sniffing has started:
+Once running, a message will print to the terminal to indicate sniffing has started:

 ![terminal](assets/terminal_started.png)